What is that weird rash on your baby’s chin? Are you wondering how it got there?

 It might be a common problem for babies — a teething rash.

-What is this rash?
+What is a teething rash?
 Is it a sign of another illness, and is there anything you can do about it?
 To help you and your baby through these tough times, we gathered everything you need to know about teething rash.

 Let’s look at the causes, as well as tricks to make this rash vanish.